Our Jacobins: a Smorgasbord of News

 We have a little time left.

-I'm not sure, but let's talk about an important foreign policy matter back to Anthony Blinken, who we talked about earlier in the show, and his boss, the daughtering Joe Biden, and their continued, one,
+But let's talk about an important foreign policy matter, back to Anthony Blinken, who we talked about earlier in the show, and his boss, the daughtering Joe Biden, and their continued, one,

 for Benjamin Netanyahu, and reports have come out about just the